-France's Republican presidential race in runoff
+Sarkozy out of France's Republican presidential race

 Sarkozy brought in 20% and said in a concession tweet, "I wish the best for my country and for the one who will have to lead the France that I love -- NS"

 In a concession speech, Sarkozy said he will support the 62-year-old Fillon in the runoff.
-Fillon is seen as a centrist and served as prime minister during Sarkozy's presidency.
+Fillon is seen as a centrist and served as prime minister between 2007 and 2012 during Sarkozy's presidency.

+Fillon, a Catholic conservative, was considered an unlikely bet for the presidency until a few weeks ago, but won over voters with a polished performance in televised debates.

+He apparently also struck the right tone on the fight against Islamist terrorism and ISIS after publishing a new book called "Beating Islamic Totalitarianism."

+"I thank the French people who supported me and I send a message of respect and coming together to the other voters."

-Alain Juppe, 71, is considered a moderate and was prime minister under President Jacques Chirac.
+Alain Juppe, 71, is considered a moderate and was prime minister under President Jacques Chirac from 1995 to 1997.

-Because of the unpopularity of President Francois Hollande's socialist party, the Republican nominee will likely face far-right party leader Marine Le Pen in the final round of the presidential race in May.
+Because of the unpopularity of President Francois Hollande's socialist party, the Republican nominee will likely face Le Pen in the final round of the presidential race in May.

+Leader of the National Front since 2011, Le Pen is a fierce euroskeptic who has said there would be no place for multiculturalism if she took power.